OpenFn/docs/docs/manage-projects/oauth.md

 For every application you need to connect to OpenFn, you need to set up at least one client for your project(s).

-Oauth clients can be set up either on the
+OAuth clients can be set up either on the
 [project credentials page](../manage-projects/manage-credentials.md) or the [user credentials page](../manage-users/user-credentials.md).